NBKRedSpy/Quasimorph-Map-Markers/README.md

 Thanks!

 # Issues
-* Placing a marker at the merc's location can be hard to see due to the marc icon being on top.
+* Placing a marker at the merc's location can be hard to see due to the merc icon being on top.

-* No ability to add notes.
-Recommend using an alternative such as Steam's overlay notes.
-* No displayed cell number.
-Does not show the cell number under the cursor, which could be helpful with creating notes.
+# Change Log
+## 1.1.0
+* Added listing the items at a marker when hovered.

 # Credits
 * Special thanks to Crynano for his excellent Mod Configuration Menu.